Legion Lost: Aftermath

 The fallout from the events of Legion Lost would be felt in The Legion #30–33, Abnett and Lanning's final four issues of the series.
 Singularity would rally the entire galaxy against the remaining members of the Progeny, who would find themselves hunted by their former victims and systematically wiped out by them.
-The surviving members of the species would find a shocking ally in Live Wire, who becomes a humanoid crystal entity.
-Live Wire contacted the Legion, which convinced Singularity to spare the progeny and stop the cycle of violence.
-Ultimately, with help from the original Legion and the Earth-Prime Legion, Live Wire would have his original body restored in Final Crisis: Legion of 3 Worlds.
+The surviving members of the species would find a shocking ally in Live Wire, who was resurrected as a humanoid crystal entity.
+Live Wire contacted the Legion, which convinced Singularity to spare the Progeny and stop the cycle of violence.
+With help from the original Legion and the Earth-Prime Legion, Live Wire would have his original body restored in Final Crisis: Legion of 3 Worlds.

 Volume 2 / The New 52

 The second series, part of The New 52, depicts seven Legionnaires (Chameleon Girl, Dawnstar, Gates, Timber Wolf, Tellus, Tyroc, and Wildfire) from the post-Infinite Crisis "Retroboot" Legion trapped in the twenty-first century pursuing a villain who released a pathogen.
 The series was cancelled with issue #16.